EmmanuelTheCoder/movie-info/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**This is an app that gives you information about any movie of your choice with a single button click.
+**This is an app that gives you information about any movie of your choice with just a button click.
 Enjoy!**

 ## Available Scripts